Learn the characteristics of wood being used in kitchen cabinets today.

 - Mineral Streaks – Color, usually olive to blackish-brown that typically follows the grain pattern of the wood.

 - Sapwood – The lighter colored parts of the wood that grows from inside the bark to the heartwood

 - Wormholes – Small holes in the wood that range in size up to 1/16th of an inch.

 - Sugar Tracks – yellowish to dark brown streaks that run throughout the wood.

 Choosing Your Kitchen Cabinets

-Choosing between custom, semi-custom and stock cabinetry generally comes down to your budget.
+Choosing between custom, semi-custom and stock cabinetry generally come down to your budget.
 Your family spends a lot of time in the kitchen and your cabinets are one of the most used elements in your kitchen so it makes sense to opt for the highest- quality, most durable cabinetry you can afford.

 Custom cabinets will last the longest and usually come with a longer warranty, but you can mix and match, for example, using custom cabinets for hard to fit areas or as focal points in your design.

-A design build contractor or kitchen designer can help you understand your options when it comes time to choose your kitchen cabinets.
-If you are considering a kitchen remodel or home renovation in Greater Dallas, contact us to learn more about our design build services.
+A design/build contractor or kitchen designer can help you understand your options when it comes time to choose your kitchen cabinets.
+If you are considering a kitchen remodel or home renovation in Greater Dallas, contact us to learn more about our design-build services.
 We will take into account your lifestyle, how you use your kitchen, and your budget to help you choose the cabinets for your dream kitchen renovation!